Healthity

 The insights gathered guided the development of two personas:

 The design decisions were tailored with Inaya as the primary focus/persona.
 By addressing Inaya's needs comprehensively, the solution could effectively cater to a diverse user base.
-Inaya's persona guided the design process, ensuring that her requirements were consistently prioritized and referenced through out.
+Inaya's persona guided the design process, I ensured that her requirements were consistently prioritized and referenced through out.

 DEFINING THE PROBLEM STATEMENT:

-Following the collection of insights and findings, the product manager and I collaborated to formulate a problem statement:
+Following the collection of insights and findings, I created a problem statement:

 COMPETITOR ANALYSIS: